 Through taking this unit, students will be able to develop a high degree of critical awareness with regards to climate change policy and be better positioned to advocate for effective action on climate change.

-- Students are able to (1) demonstrate an understanding of how socio-cultural and economic factors determine the understanding of climate change ; (2) critically analyse approaches taken by individual governments and intergovernmental institutions in the field of climate change; (3) assess how climate change policy varies according to social, cultural, environmental and economic conditions; and (4) demonstrate an understanding of how climate change policy can be driven through public participation.
+Students are able to (1) demonstrate an understanding of how socio-cultural and economic factors determine the understanding of climate change; (2) critically analyse approaches taken by individual governments and intergovernmental institutions in the field of climate change; (3) assess how climate change policy varies according to social, cultural, environmental and economic conditions; and (4) demonstrate an ability to develop an advocacy plan that considers how climate change policy can be driven through public participation.

-- Indicative assessments in this unit are as follows: (1) essay; (2) critical review of key reading; and (3) advocacy paper.
+Indicative assessments in this unit are as follows: (1) case study; (2) critical review; and (3) advocacy paper.
 Further information is available in the unit outline.